xDVitxD/Minesweeper/README.md

 # Minesweeper
-Minesweeper written in C++ CLR with using windows forms
+Minesweeper written in C++ CLR with using windows forms.
+My first project on C++.